Opening

 PlateUp! is a small download.
 The PS5 version weighs 0.55 GB; the Switch version 0.94 GB.
 It runs without notable performance issues on current hardware, and the PC version continues to benefit from an active modding community that has extended the base game with additional dishes, maps, and automation tools.
 The console versions arrived in a functional state in February 2024 and have received patches since launch.

 The primary technical friction is in the controls rather than the performance.
 Console reviewers consistently cited imprecise controls and an interface not fully optimised for gamepad input, which the handheld Switch mode compounds.
-The game was built for keyboard and mouse; the console port translates the actions without redesigning the interaction model.
 On a PS5 or Xbox Series console in docked mode with players seated at a distance, the experience is more comfortable than handheld play.
 Accessibility options are limited; the game does not offer difficulty sliders, though the card selection system gives players indirect control over how quickly complexity escalates.
 For players weighing console options for co-op play in 2026, the best Switch 2 games guide covers where PlateUp! fits within the broader portable catalogue.

 Final Word

 PlateUp! is the cooking game for players who want to build the kitchen before they run it.
-A run that reaches Day 15 with a fully automated dish pipeline, customers served without a single manual intervention, is the specific moment the game is designed to produce, and it earns that moment.
 The run-based format guarantees it never arrives the same way twice.
-Skip it if your co-op group wants a fixed campaign with a finish line: there is no story, no credits roll, and no defined end point.
 For groups drawn to the best cosy games on PS5 that reward repeat sessions and creative problem-solving, PlateUp! offers the deepest systems in its genre at the lowest price point.
 That is a rare combination, and in 2026 it remains unchallenged in the co-op cooking space.

 Please note that some links in this article are affiliate links.
 If you found the coverage helpful and decide to pick up the game, or anything else for your collection, through one of those links, we may earn a commission at no extra cost to you.
 We use this approach instead of filling Spawning Point with intrusive display ads, and rely on this support to keep the site online and fund future reviews, guides, comparisons and other in-depth gaming coverage.
 Thank you for supporting the site.